awilsoncs/tracery_builder/README.md

 }
 ```

-The first requires Tracery Builder, since it's missing some references.
+The first requires TTC, since it's missing some references.
 Note that #planet# and #event:celestial# aren't found in that file.
 Just run:

-    > tbuild star_system.json star_system_out.json
+    > ttc star_system.json star_system_out.json

-and Tracery Builder will produce the following output file:
+and TTC will produce the following output file:

 ```json
 star_system_out.json